basecamp/pow/MANUAL.md

   examples of what it can do.

 * [Powify](https://github.com/sethvargo/powify) is "an easy-to-use
-  wrapper for 37signals' Pow."
+  wrapper for Basecamp's Pow."
 Install the gem (`gem install powify`) to get a `powify` command for installing, updating, and managing Pow and your virtual hosts.
 See the [Powify readme](https://github.com/sethvargo/powify#readme) for the full